 Notes: 1.
-The above refers to the exercise status in the fiscal year under review of the stock acquisition rights issued by the Meeting of the Board of Directors of Chugai held on April 25, 2013, the Meeting of the Board of Directors of Chugai held on April 24, 2014, the Meeting of the Board of Directors of Chugai held on April 22, 2015, and the Meeting of the Board of Directors of Chugai held on April 22, 2016.
+The above refers to the exercise status in the fiscal year under review of the stock acquisition rights issued by the Meeting of the Board of Directors of Chugai held on April 22, 2015 and the Meeting of the Board of Directors of Chugai held on April 22, 2016.

-- 2. The column "Amount of transaction" refers to the amount calculated by multiplying the number of shares granted through the exercise of stock options in the fiscal year under review with the amount paid. - 3.
-Tatsuro Kosaka retired from the position of Representative Director of Chugai, effective March 29, 2022, and the above details relate to his term of office during the current fiscal year. - 4.
-Motoo Ueno retired from the position of Representative Director of Chugai, effective March 29, 2022, and the above details relate to his term of office during the current fiscal year.
+2. The column "Amount of transaction" refers to the amount calculated by multiplying the number of shares granted through the exercise of stock options in the fiscal year under review with the amount paid.